innawendell/player/README.md

 	Default value is `False`, in which case the script uses metadata from the TEI file.
 2. `metadata_path` The path to the metadata tab-delimited tsv file.

-Example of a metadatafile: https://github.com/innawendell/European_Comedy/blob/master/Russian_Comedies/Russian_Comedies.tsv.
+Example of a metadata file: https://github.com/innawendell/European_Comedy/blob/master/Russian_Comedies/Russian_Comedies.tsv.

 Note: if the corpus includes plays written in free iambs, you will need to provide a metadata file, since this information is not recorded in the TEI.